errphoenix/clientworks/README.md

 These directories store the clients list (`clients.json`), server list (`servers.json`) and authentication cache (`auth_cache.json`).

----

-**(!)
-IMPORTANT**
+> [!WARNING]
-While the `clients.json` and `servers.json` don't contain any sensible information, the authentication cache, `auth_cache.json`, contains your account's access token, so do **not** share this file to people you don't trust, as it may be used to gain access to your account if the token is still valid.
+> While the `clients.json` and `servers.json` don't contain any sensible information, the authentication cache, in `auth_cache.json`, contains your account's access token, so do **not** share this file to people you don't trust, as it may be used to gain access to your account if the token is still valid.

----

 ## Upcoming Features
 * **More in-depth instance page** | to view more details on the server you're connected to (such as player count, player list, uptime)